Tylenol Autism Lawyers in Dallas, Texas Who Win You More

 The body of evidence is growing quickly and is simply becoming too large to ignore.

-Medical studies consistently show the same causal link between acetaminophen use during pregnancy and an increased risk of autism / ADHD.
+Medical studies consistently show the same causal link between acetaminophen use during pregnancy and an increased risk of autism.
 And even more studies have been commissioned to continue researching this link.

 What is an MDL?
 Why create one?